 C 192.168.1.152/32 async6 C 192.168.1.216/32 async6

 C 192.168.1.190/32 async18 C 192.168.1.252/32 async18

 What if the hosts are configured incorrectly on the asynchronous lines to have a 255.255.255.0 mask instead of a 255.255.255.192 mask?
 Everything works fine?

 Take a look at what happens when one of these hosts (192.168.1.24) does a local broadcast (NetBIOS, WINS).
 The packet looks like this:

 The packet is received by Router 2.
 Router 2 sends it to Router 1, which sends it to Router 5, which sends it to Router 1, which sends it to Router 5, and so on, until the Time To Live (TTL) expires.

-To protect against misconfigured hosts, create a loopback interface on each access router with a static route 220.127.116.11 to the loopback address.
-You could use the Null0 interface, but this causes the router to generate Internet Control Message Protoco (ICMP) "unreachable" messages.
+To protect against hosts that are not configured correctly, create a loopback interface on each access router with a static route 192.168.1.255 to the loopback address.
+You could use the Null0 interface, but this causes the router to generate Internet Control Message Protocol (ICMP) "unreachable" messages.

-It should be noted that even though it was discouraged, the entire address space including subnet zero and the all-ones subnet have always been usable.
+It must be noted that even though it was discouraged, the entire address space that includes subnet zero and the all-ones subnet have always been usable.
 The use of the all-ones subnet was explicitly allowed and the use of subnet zero is explicitly allowed since Cisco IOS Software Release 12.0.
-Even prior to Cisco IOS Software Release 12.0, subnet zero could be used by entering the ip subnet-zero global configuration command.
+Even prior to Cisco IOS Software Release 12.0, subnet zero could be used if the ip subnet-zero global configuration command is entered